gbrlsnchs/pilgo/README.md

 If there's an error, the command above should fail and return an exit code greater than zero.

 Otherwise, you're done!
-You only need to configure `pilgrim.yml` once.
-After that, commit it along your dotfiles (in the root directory) and use Pilgrim to deal with your dotfiles in other environments.
+You only need to configure `pilgo.yml` once.
+After that, commit it along your dotfiles (in the root directory) and use Pilgo to deal with your dotfiles in other environments.